fifithatlady/what-happens-when/README.rst

 This send and receive happens multiple times following the TCP connection flow:

-* Client chooses an initial sequence number (ISN) and sends the packet to the server with the SYN bit set to indicate it is setting the ISN
+* Client chooses an initial sequence number (ISN) and sends the packet to the server with the SYN bit set to indicate it is setting the ISN.
 * Server receives SYN and if it's in an agreeable mood:
-   * Server chooses its own initial sequence number
+   * Server chooses its own initial sequence number.
-   * Server sets SYN to indicate it is choosing its ISN
+   * Server sets SYN to indicate it is choosing its ISN.
-   * Server copies the (client ISN +1) to its ACK field and adds the ACK flag to indicate it is acknowledging receipt of the first packet
+   * Server copies the (client ISN +1) to its ACK field and adds the ACK flag to indicate it is acknowledging receipt of the first packet.
 * Client acknowledges the connection by sending a packet:
-   * Increases its own sequence number
+   * Increases its own sequence number.
-   * Increases the receiver acknowledgment number
+   * Increases the receiver acknowledgment number.
-   * Sets ACK field
+   * Sets ACK field.
 * Data is transferred as follows:
-   * As one side sends N data bytes, it increases its SEQ by that number
+   * As one side sends N data bytes, it increases its SEQ by that number.
-   * When the other side acknowledges receipt of that packet (or a string of packets), it sends an ACK packet with the ACK value equal to the last received sequence from the other
+   * When the other side acknowledges receipt of that packet (or a string of packets), it sends an ACK packet with the ACK value equal to the last received sequence from the other.
 * To close the connection:
-   * The closer sends a FIN packet
+   * The closer sends a FIN packet.
-   * The other sides ACKs the FIN packet and sends its own FIN
+   * The other side ACKs the FIN packet and sends its own FIN.
-   * The closer acknowledges the other side's FIN with an ACK
+   * The closer acknowledges the other side's FIN with an ACK.

 TLS handshake
 -------------
 * The client computer sends a ``ClientHello`` message to the server with its Transport Layer Security (TLS) version, list of cipher algorithms and compression methods available.
 * The server replies with a ``ServerHello`` message to the client with the TLS version, selected cipher, selected compression methods and the server's public certificate signed by a CA (Certificate Authority).
 The certificate contains a public key that will be used by the client to encrypt the rest of the handshake until a symmetric key can be agreed upon.
 * The client verifies the server digital certificate against its list of trusted CAs.
 If trust can be established based on the CA, the client generates a string of pseudo-random bytes and encrypts this with the server's public key.
 These random bytes can be used to determine the symmetric key.
 * The server decrypts the random bytes using its private key and uses these bytes to generate its own copy of the symmetric master key.
 * The client sends a ``Finished`` message to the server, encrypting a hash of the transmission up to this point with the symmetric key.
 * The server generates its own hash, and then decrypts the client-sent hash to verify that it matches.
 If it does, it sends its own ``Finished`` message to the client, also encrypted with the symmetric key.
 * From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key.